Shaun King: Activism

+Controversies

-False accusations against trooper
+Deleted false sexual assault accusation against Texas state trooper

 On May 20, 2018, King accused a white Texas state trooper of sexually assaulting Sherita Dixon-Cole, a Black human resources professional.
-The trooper arrested Dixon-Cole for drunk driving, and King based his accusation on statements she and her family made to King and Philadelphia-based lawyer S. Lee Merritt.
+The trooper had arrested Dixon-Cole for drunk driving, and King based his accusation on statements she and her family made to King and Philadelphia-based lawyer S. Lee Merritt.
 King's social media posts, which identified the trooper by name, went viral, and "substantial harassment and threats" were made against the arresting trooper as well as another trooper with the same last name.
 The Texas Department of Public Safety subsequently released nearly two hours of bodycam footage on May 22 that exonerated the trooper.
 Merritt subsequently apologized for the false accusation and national attention he had brought to the case.
 King deleted his social media posts after the body-cam video was released.

 Jazmine Barnes shooting

-Seven-year-old Jazmine Barnes was killed in a drive-by shooting in Houston at 7 a.m.
-December 30, 2018.
-The unknown assailant pulled up alongside the family's truck and opened fire, injuring the mother and other child.
-King and former classmate S. Lee Merritt offered a $25,000 award for information leading to an arrest of the unknown suspect.
-After no information for 24 hours, the reward was later raised to $60,000, with $35,000 from their private funds, and an additional $25,000 from donors.
-Police credited King with providing a tip that helped lead them to suspect Eric Black Jr., who later admitted he was involved in the shooting.
+On December 30, 2018, seven-year-old Jazmine Barnes was killed in a drive-by shooting in Houston at 7 am.
+On Twitter, King offered a $25,000 reward for information that could help identify the shooter.
+The reward eventually rose to $100,000 after other donors joined the cause, including S. Lee Merritt, an attorney advising Jazmine's family.

-On Twitter, King initially posted the mugshot of a white male, Robert Paul Cantrell, who he identified as involved in the shooting.
-King said in a deleted tweet, "We've had 20 people call or email us and say he is a racist, violent asshole and always has been.
+In a now-deleted tweet, King posted the mugshot of Robert Paul Cantrell, a white male, and identified him as being involved in the shooting.
+In the tweet, King stated, "We've had 20 people call or email us and say he is a racist, violent asshole and always has been.
 Just tell me everything you know."
 Police later said the man was not connected with the crime, and King deleted the tweet, though not until the man had received threats on social media.
+Police credited King with providing a tip that helped lead them to suspect Eric Black Jr., who later admitted he was involved in the shooting.

 The incident was revived in late July 2019 when Cantrell committed suicide in his jail cell, where he was being held on separate robbery and evasion charges.
-Just before he died, he allegedly told his lawyer that he was concerned about the death threats his family was still receiving in the aftermath of his false involvement in Jazmine Barnes’ murder.
+Just before he died, he allegedly told his lawyer that he was concerned about the death threats his family was still receiving in the aftermath of false claims of his involvement in Jazmine Barnes' murder.